dragGH102/santiment-react-redux-api-demo/README.md

 # forked readme

+This project is just a draft and code splitting can be improved, along with proper linting

 - The boilerplate is not maintainted any longer so some dependencies may be outdated
 - graphql/apollo integrated